qgtcollab/qgtcollab.github.io/theory.md

 Non-relativistic QCD (NRQCD) is used to calculate the relativistic correction to the amplitude for exclusive photoproduction of vector Quarkonia in the near-threshold region within the generalized parton distribution (GPD) framework.
 The relativistic corrections are found to be large for J/ψ.
 Cross-sections for both J/ψ and Υ are calculated with the former being compared to the data.
 We also demonstrate the presence of endpoint divergences for the relativistic correction away from the near-threshold regime.

-This work is dedicate to the memory of Thomas Mehen (1970- 2024) and Fanyi Zhao (1996-2024), both of whom tragically passed away before the publi- cation of this work.
+This work is dedicate to the memory of Thomas Mehen (1970- 2024) and Fanyi Zhao (1996-2024).